RHuebsch13/YogiBear/README.md

 7. Refresh the page, the website is now deployed.
 8. Link can be retrived from Github pages.

-## How work on the project code within a local IDE i.e:. codeanywhere or VS code
+## How work on the project code within a local IDE; codeanywhere or VS code
 To clone this project from Github:
-1. Follow this link to the Project Github respository; [Here](https://github.com/RHuebsch13/YogiBear)
+1. Follow this link to the Project Github respository; [here](https://github.com/RHuebsch13/YogiBear)
 2. Under respository name; select 'clone or download'
 3. Copy the clone URL fro the repository.
 4. In your IDE open the terminl.